ACADEMIC SYSTEMS ABROAD

 Just like one U.S. dollar equals a higher or lower amount in other currencies, international credit and grading systems differ.
 At UVM, most courses are worth 3 or 4 U.S. credits, and grades are assigned ranging from “A” to “F”.
 In other countries, different credit systems and grading systems are used.
 For example: at most French universities, grades are between 0 to 20, but a 10 is still considered the equivalent of a C grade in the US.
 French universities also typically use the ECTS credit system (common across much of Europe), in which each ECTS credit is worth half of a UVM credit.
 So 6 ECTS in France would be worth 3 UVM credits.

 You will need to understand how your host country’s credit system and grading works to ensure you meet UVM’s requirements for credit transfer and degree applicability.
-You will be required to confirm your understanding of credit and grade conversions for your host program/institution in the Post-Decision phase of GoAbroad, using this credit and grade conversion spreadsheet (programs and conversions subject to change, credits verified once final transcript is received).
+You will be required to confirm your understanding of credit and grade conversions for your host program/institution in the Post-Decision phase of GoAbroad, using the credit and grade conversion spreadsheet linked to this Transfer Affairs page (programs and conversions subject to change, credits verified once final transcript is received).

 What are academics like abroad?